eedudka/TextClassification_on_CSharp/README.md

 - 03 jule 2022 - Update class Classification : processing time has improved slightly, but now it has become more readable.
 - 05 jule 2022 - Update class DataGridDataAdd : А bit of a shift from procedural to oop.
 There was a need to change the idea of presenting data in tables.
 This change will increase the speed of work.
 - 09 jule 2022 - During the revision of the HttpPostRequest class, it became clear that it was necessary to abandon the use of var with types where the system selects a Nullable option for them.
 Nullable types can certainly be modern, but I don't think they are correct.
+- 17 jule 2022 - Updated the data display in DataGridView, also removed unnecessary TaskRun.
+All this led to a reduction in the "processing + display" operation time, but left the same principle of "processed - showed the result".